Chapter 22. Programming

 How the Table of Contents is Generated for Semi-Diplomatic Transcriptions

 Semi-diplomatic transcriptions vary widely in their original form and in the encoding practices of their editors, but when a play is rendered for the end-user, a table of contents needs to be constructed to appear in the slide-out Content tab on the website.
-For a non-diplomatic text, the TOC will be constructed using the text node of the <head> element of any <div> elements in the text which have a <head> , since these are obviously the major divisions in the text (usually act-scene numbers or scene numbers), but for semi-diplomatic texts, there may well be no such obvious structure to draw on.
+For a non-diplomatic text, the TOC will be constructed using the text node of the <head> element of any <div> elements in the text which have a <head> , since these are obviously the major divisions in the text (usually act-scene numbers or scene numbers), but for semi-diplomatic transcriptions, there may well be no such obvious structure to draw on.

 Therefore a rather complicated algorithm tries to decide what components of the text should best be used to create a useful TOC.
 This is how the process works: